d12frosted/elpa-mirror/gnu/dape-readme.txt

 <https://microsoft.github.io/debug-adapter-protocol/implementors/adapters/>

-5 Roadmap
-═════════

-  ⁃ More options for indicator placement
-  ⁃ Improving completion in REPL
-  ⁃ Usage of "setVariable" inside of `*dape-info*' buffer ⁃ Improve memory reader with auto reload and write functionality ⁃ Individual thread controls
-  ⁃ Variable values displayed in source buffer, this seams to require
-    integration with lsp-mode and eglot

-6 Bugs and issues
+5 Bugs and issues
 ═════════════════

-  Before reporting any issues take a look at `*dape-debug*' buffer with all debug messages enabled.  `(setq dape--debug-on '(io info error std-server))'.
+  Before reporting any issues take a look at `*dape-repl*' buffer.
+Master is used is for all case and purposes a development branch still and releases on elpa should be more stable so in the mean time use elpa if the bug is a breaking you workflow.

+6 Acknowledgements
+══════════════════

+  Big thanks to João Távora for the input and jsonrpc; the project wouldn't be where it is without João.